LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 Many iFrames contain interactive content such as buttons or links, these can sometimes create an irregular focus order, particularly when the frame content changes over time, as often I find that the non-visible content is not accessibly hidden, it often just has 0 opacity, so is still able to receive focus.
 On this particular implementation, there are 3 slides and only one ever displays at any given time, `display: none;` is added to the 2 non-visible slides, so they are accessibly hidden, which again, is good.

-#### 1.3.2 Meaningful Sequence (A)

-Much like the previous issue, static content can often be accessed out of sequence, either because there is some DOM trickery going on or content that should be accessibly hidden is not.
-There are no issues with that here, the reading order makes sense.

 #### 2.4.4 Link Purpose in Context (A)

 There is a link in the iFrame with the visible label "see course data", given the surrounding text and page content, this does make sense.